getwax/bls-wallet/README.md

 ...
 ```

-Then update `./contracts/.env` with hardhat's mnemonic seed.
+Set this value in `./contracts/.env` (This mnemonic is special to hardhat and has funds).
 ```
 ...
 DEPLOYER_MNEMONIC="test test test test test test test test test test test junk"